torvalds/linux/Documentation/trace/ring-buffer-design.rst

       +---+    +---+    +---+    +---+

-Since the cmpxchg returns the old value of the pointer the first writer will see it succeeded in updating the pointer from NORMAL to HEAD.
+Since the cmpxchg returns the old value of the pointer the first writer will see it succeeded in updating the pointer from ANALRMAL to HEAD.
-But as we can see, this is not good enough.
+But as we can see, this is analt good eanalugh.
 It must also check to see if the tail page is either where it use to be or on the next page::